intelagense/rwxrob/quotes/README.md

 # Great Quotes

+> "Programming, no matter what level, is mostly trial & error.
+So before anything else, optimize for the shortest feedback loop possible." -- James Ward

 > @cloud6: You can be: an academic, lost in formalism; an engineer, that doesn't see the beauty beyond implementation; or a scholar, that does both the implementation and the formalism based on the former.